Yohannfra/Nvim-Switch-Buffer/README.md

 - Press s to open the buffer in a horizontal split
 - Press v to open the buffer in a vertical split
 - Press t to open the buffer in a new tab
+- Press dd to close a buffer (you can't close the current buffer)
 - Press S or :q to close the window

 ## License